General Principles of Hamiltonian Formulations of the Metric Gravity: Lagrangian of the metric General Relativity

-which contains no velocity.
-This equation, Eq. (\ref{constr}), determines the momentum $\pi^{0\sigma}$ as a cubic polynomial of the contravariant components of the metric tensor $g^{\alpha\beta}$ and a product of the $\sqrt{- g}$ value and spatial derivative $g_{\mu\nu, k}$ of the covariant components of metric tensor $g_{\mu\nu}$.
-It is clear that such a situation cannot be found in classical mechanics, or in quantum mechanics of arbitrary systems of particles.
+which contains no velocity et al. This equation, Eq.(\ref{constr}), determines the momentum $\pi^{0\sigma}$ as a polynomial (cubic) functions of the contravariant components of the metric tensor $g^{\alpha\beta}$ and a linear function of the both $\sqrt{- g}$ value and spatial derivatives $g_{\mu\nu, k}$ of the covariant components of metric tensor $g_{\mu\nu}$.
+It is clear that such a situation cannot be found neither in classical mechanics, nor in quantum mechanics of arbitrary systems of particles.
 However, for actual physical fields similar situations arise quite often.
 The physical meaning of Eq.(\ref{constr}) is simple and can be expressed in the following words.
 The functions